-APPROACH: The school uses a highly structured motivational behavioral system with a focus on successful engagement in classroom activities and learning.
-Students, families, and team members use data from this system to support and track student progress.
+APPROACH: Granite Academy’s team approaches each student through a trauma informed and strength base lens.
+Programming is developed on an individual basis from this perspective.
 Granite's school culture is one that engages students with respect, honesty, and openness.
 The team works with students individually and in small groups to support their full engagement in academic, vocational, social, and recreational activities that promote skill development, emotional well-being, and movement towards graduation.
 Granite works collaboratively with students, their families, collaterals, and the sending districts.

 ACADEMICS: The school's team of licensed content and special education teachers provides a rich curriculum for students, which is aligned with the Common Core.
-Student learning is supported by the school's state-of-the-art technology center, where iPads, laptops, and computers are available.
+Student learning is supported by the school's state-of-the-art technology center, where Chromebooks are available.
 The school offers a variety of electives, including vocational programming, and supports dual enrollment for interested students in local sending districts and in community colleges.
 The educational team specializes in individualizing instruction to meet the needs of each student.